robert-hh/MCP3201/README.md

 - spi is an SPI object which has to be created by the caller.
 Just the Pins have to be assigned by the caller.
 The init method of the class sets baud rate, phase, polarity and word size.
-- baudrate defines the baud rate of the SPI. the default is 1000000.
+- baudrate defines the baud rate of the SPI. the default is 800000.
-The valid range is 200kHz through 4 MHz.
+The valid range is 200kHz through 800 kHz.
 These boundaries are silently enforced by the class.
 - vref is the reference voltage, used to calculate the voltage value.
 Vref is only used for the calculation of the equivalent voltage.